neilsardesai/chrono-swift/README.md

 ### Extract Date Interval

-To extract a date interval from a natural language phrase, pass in the phrase to `Chrono`'s `dateIntervalFrom(naturalLanguageString:)` method.
+To extract a date interval from a natural language phrase, pass in the phrase to `Chrono`’s `dateIntervalFrom(naturalLanguageString:)` method.
 Again, the reference date is assumed to be the current system date here.

 ```swift
 let dateInterval = chrono.dateIntervalFrom(naturalLanguageString: "Meet me this Saturday from 3-4 PM")